foxbunny/transplexer-tools/README.md

 ```

 ### `map(fn)`

+Apply a function to all values and transmit the return values.

 In many languages, there are functions that apply other functions to all values
 in a list or array or some other container type.
 The `map()` transformer serves